DucNgn/portfolio-v2/content/jobs/HackConcordia/index.md

 - Led tech team to build the technical infrastructure for ConUHacks VI - Montreal’s Largest Hackathon.
 - Set up MongoDB database and wrote backup shell scripts to handle data from over 1000 application.
 - Architected and developed a FastAPI pipeline that allows participants to check-in and interact with event sponsors.
-- Deployed and configured Ubuntu Server with Nginx and Docker-compose.